What Is Christian Counseling? Is Faith-Based Therapy Right for Me?

 - What is the meaning of a particular event I experienced in my life?

-- What is the purpose of my life?
-Do I even have a purpose?
+- Do I have a purpose?
+If so, what is it?
 If not, what am I supposed to do with my life?

 - What happens when we die?
 How should I live, knowing that my life ends?